wangby511/System-Design-Architecture-and-Infra/design-common.md

 ### Load Balancer

-**Be Aware in Interview! - Only add load balancer when there are multi servers (One server is not enough for traffic)**.
+**Be Aware of this during Interview! - Only add load balancer when there are multi servers (One server is not enough for traffic)**.

 Load balancer helps to spread the traffic of requests across a cluster of servers to improve responsiveness and availability of applications, websites or databases.